JetBrains/Grammar-Kit/README.md

 Rules, tokens and text-matched tokens have different colors in editor.

 ### Attributes for error recovery and reporting:
-* _pin_  tunes the parser to handle incomplete matches.
-A rule matches if the prefix of the rule up to the pinned token matches.
+* _pin_ (value: a number or a pattern) tunes the parser to handle incomplete matches.
-Pinning an opening brace allows the parser to match the closing brace even if the tokens between them does not match the rule.
+A sequence matches if its prefix up to a pinned item matches.
+On successfully reaching the pinned item the parser tries to match the rest items whether they match or not.
-Pin takes a position indicated by either a number *(pin=2)* or a pattern string *(pin="rule_B")*.
+Pin value indicates the desired item by either a number *{pin=2}* or a pattern  *{pin="rule_B"}*.
+By default the pin is applied to the top sequence expression.
+Sub-expressions can be included using a target pattern:
+*{pin(".\*")=1}* applies to all sub-sequences.

 * _recoverWhile_ (value: predicate rule) matches any number of tokens after the rule matching completes with any result.
 This attribute helps parser recover when unmatched token